Glossary of Wholesale Terminology

 Trademark: Elements of a company’s brand identity, such as taglines and logos, that are registered with the USPTO and owned by the company.

 Unique Selling Proposition (USP): The benefits that a consumer gains by choosing your product over another.
 Ask yourself, “What benefit am I trying to deliver to consumers?”
 Put that into a punchy statement that speaks to your target market and distinguishes your product from your competition, and you have your USP.
 In order to arrive at your USP, you have to first understand what your Unique Value Proposition is.
+See this post.

 Unique Value Proposition (UVP): Used to articulate internally who you are as a company — your personality, identity, and strengths — so that all employees (especially the public-facing ones) are the same page.
 In other words, your UVP is your “raison d’etre.”
 It will inform and guide all of your sales efforts, keep you focused and cohesive as a brand, and help you articulate your Unique Selling Proposition.
+See this post.

 Variable Costs: Overhead expenses that vary based on production and sales activity.
 Compare with Fixed Costs.